Kevin Bestler - NYS LIC#16000061896

 Unfortunately, new does not mean perfect.
 In fact, it doesn't even guarantee good.
 Defects, mistakes and oversights during the construction process can lead to major problems and expenses down the road.
 A new construction inspection will help identify these early on when they're cheaper to fix, and may even be covered under warranty.

-A typical home inspection from Best Inspections is $325.
+A typical home inspection from Best Inspections is $375 for a single family home under 3,000 square feet.
 This price can vary depending on the size, location, number of units, and other variables.

 Radon is a naturally produced, radioactive gas — and the second leading cause of lung cancer, behind cigarettes.
 Radon gas can enter your home through the foundation and collect in the basement.
 A radon test will help to protect your family by checking for hazardous concentrations.
 If levels are too high, then a radon mitigation system should be installed.

-A typical short term radon test for a residential home is $100.
-The testing is performed over a 48-hour period using a state of the art CRM (Continuous Radon Monitor) manufactured by Sun Nuclear.
+A typical short term radon test for a residential home is $150.
+The testing is performed over a 48-hour period using charcoal canisters or a state of the art CRM (Continuous Radon Monitor) manufactured by Sun Nuclear.
 Kevin is ESA Certified in Initial Radon Measurement.

 Septic repairs can be very expensive, not to mention unpleasant.
 A septic load and dye test is a non-invasive visual inspection using fluorescent dye to expose leaks in the system, and does not require any excavation.
 Septic load and dye testing is a common and affordable test to see if a more invasive, and more expensive, inspection is needed.